chahnel/kroehne.github.io/4_Cookbook.md

 -   Create a Project.

--   Add a new tabfolder page and type in “tabfolder” as tabfolder page name.
+-   Add a new tabfolder page and type in ?tabfolder? as tabfolder page name.

 -   Create three simple pages: simple1, simple2 and simple3.